r4df0x/UnofficialOS/BUILDING.md

 **Dockerfile**

-Used to build the Ubuntu container used to build JELOS.
-The container is hosted at [https://hub.docker.com/u/justenoughlinuxos](https://hub.docker.com/u/justenoughlinuxos)
+Used to build the Ubuntu container used to build UnofficialOS.
+The container is hosted at [https://hub.docker.com/u/unofficialos](https://hub.docker.com/u/unofficialos)

 **licenses**